A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Structural Results

-In this subsection, we prove Lemma~\ref{lem:finite-angles-enough} using the following theorem, which may be of independent interest.
+In this subsection, we prove Lemma~\ref{lem:finite-grid-enough} using the following theorem, which may be of independent interest.
+We prove the theorem in the next subsection.

-\begin{theorem} Let~$\eps>0$.
-There is a number~$k_{\eps,d}\in O_{\eps,d}(1)$ such that, for any convex polytope~$P$, there exists a (center) point~$c$ in~$P$ and a set~$\mathcal{P}$ of at most~$k_{\eps,d}$ vertices of~$P$ with the following property: The polytope~$P$ is a subset of~$\conv(\mathcal{P'})$ where~$\mathcal{P'}$ is the expansion~$\mathcal{P'}$ of~$\mathcal{P}$ centered at~$c$ with the scaling factor~$1+\eps$. \end{theorem} Theorem~\ref{thm:finite-vertices-enough} (proved in the following subsection) implies that, by increasing the size of the convex polytope by at most a~$(1+\eps)$ factor, we can focus our attention on a convex polytope with few vertices.
-We prove this theorem at the end of the next subsection.
+\begin{theorem} Let~${\eps>0}$.
+There is a number~${k_{\eps,d}\in O_{\eps,d}(1)}$ such that, for any convex polytope~$P$ in~$\mathbb{R}^d$, there exists a (center) point~$c$ in~$P$ and a set~$\mathcal{P}$ of at most~${k_{\eps,d}}$ vertices of~$P$ with the following property: The polytope~$P$ is a subset of~${\conv(\mathcal{P'})}$ where~${\mathcal{P'}}$ is obtained by scaling~$\mathcal{P}$ from the center~$c$ with the scaling factor~${1+\eps}$. \end{theorem} Theorem~\ref{thm:finite-vertices-enough} implies that, by increasing the size of the convex polytope by at most a~${(1+\eps)}$ factor, we can focus our attention on a convex polytope with few vertices.
 Working with a polytope with few vertices is crucial, since we increase the length of the tour by a small amount around each vertex.
-In order to keep this from accumulating to a too large increase, we need the number of vertices to be~$O_{\eps,\delta}(1)$.
+In order to keep this from accumulating to a too large increase, we need the number of vertices to be~${O_{\eps,d}(1)}$ and independent of the grid size so that we can later pick the granularity of the grid small enough.

-We also use the following observation to prove Lemma~\ref{lem:finite-angles-enough}.
+We also use the following observation to prove Lemma~\ref{lem:finite-grid-enough}.

-\begin{observation} Let~$P$ be any convex polytope and~$\mathcal{P'}$ is obtained by scaling the vectors defined by a subset~$\mathcal{P}$ of~$\vertices(P)$ with origin at any point~$c$ by a scaling factor~$\alpha>1 $.
-The following holds:
+\begin{observation} Let~$P$ be any convex polytope and let~$\mathcal{P}$ be any subset of its vertices.
+If we scale~$\mathcal{P}$ from any center~$c$ by a scaling factor~${\alpha>1}$, then the following holds for the resulting point set~${\mathcal{P'}}$:

 \end{observation}